UW-GAC/QCpipeline/README.txt

 needs a column with integer ids for duplicate SNPs (and NA for singletons)

+use option --mendClust to make cluster plots binned by number of Mendelian errors (for family studies)

 set corr.by.snp=TRUE in the config file to calculate correlation by SNP (this is slow)